sourcehut-mirrors/fennel-ls/README.md

 ```

 2. Configure your editor to use this language server
-LSP is editor-agnostic, but that's only if you're able to actually follow the spec, and I'm not sure that fennel-ls is compliant.
+LSP is editor-agnostic, but that's only if you're able to actually follow the spec, and I'm not sure if fennel-ls is compliant.

 So far, I've only ever tested it with Neovim using the native language client and `lspconfig`.
 If you know what that means, here's the relevant code to help you set up Neovim in the same way:

 ```lua
 local lspconfig = require('lspconfig')
 -- inform lspconfig about fennel-ls